unitag/Engine-API/Reference.md

 Field | Description | Markup
 ------|-------------|-------
 `label` | Defines a name for this step.
-It is mandatory when the step needs to be referenced (connectors, `goto` steps and analytics). | No.
+It is mandatory when the step needs to be referenced (connectors, `goto` steps and analytics). | No
 `input` | Defines which data is needed locally for this step and its potential descendants.
 Can be a single value or an array.
-See the [Input](#the-input-object) object for more details. | No.
+See the [Input](#the-input-object) object for more details. | No
 `trigger` | Defines the action(s) to be triggered when accessing this step.
 Can be a single value or an array.
-See the [Actions](#the-actions-object) for more details. | No.
+See the [Actions](#the-actions-object) for more details. | No

 ### The redirection step